 I'm a certified Story Grid editor who helps authors unearth the treasure in their manuscripts.

 Leslie Watts, Executive Editor

 I’m Writership’s founder and Executive Editor.
 I co-host the Writership Podcast with Clark and share self-editing insights on the Captain’s Blog.
-Since starting my career as an attorney and editor-in-chief of the American Journal of Criminal Law, I’ve gone on to edit hundreds of stories, including those of New York Times, USA Today, and Wall Street Journal best-selling authors, and books featured on Fox, ABC, NBC, Business Insider, and Audible’s Highest Rated Audiobooks of 2016.
+Since starting my career as an attorney and editor-in-chief of the American Journal of Criminal Law, I’ve gone on to edit hundreds of stories, including those of New York Times, USA Today, and Wall Street Journal best-selling authors, and books featured on Fox, ABC, NBC, Business Insider, and Audible’s Highest Rated Audiobooks.